Ruth Mumbi: Reproductive health & unsafe abortion

-Mumbi emphasises that unsafe abortion disproportionately affects poor women and girls, stating it is “a class issue.”
+Mūmbi emphasizes that unsafe abortion disproportionately affects poor women and girls, stating it is “a class issue.”
 She works with survivors of sexual violence, early pregnancies, and supports safe health services and legal remedies.

 Water justice & urban informality

-She coordinates the Nairobi Water Justice Working Group, highlighting how privatised water services disproportionately burden women in informal settlements.
+She coordinates the Nairobi Water Justice Working Group, highlighting how privatized water services disproportionately burden women in informal settlements.

 Evictions, housing & settlement rights

-Mumbi has campaigned against forced evictions, advocating for decent sanitation and accountability.
+Mūmbi has campaigned against forced evictions, advocating for decent sanitation and accountability.
 In May 2020, she received a death threat linked to her work on the eviction of Kariobangi Sewage Village residents.

 Police accountability & human rights documentation

 She has documented extrajudicial killings, forced disappearances, and police misconduct in informal settlements.
-Mumbi has faced harassment, arrest, and detention for her activism.
+Mūmbi has faced harassment, arrest, and detention for her activism.